 The cultivation of fruit trees from a seed requires a little care, but a lot of patience: in most cases the first fruits begin to appear after 3 or 4 years and the size of the plant will need to be contained through careful pruning.

-How to choose the appropriate plant to grow fruit trees indoors?
+The appropriate plant to grow fruit trees indoors

 As we explained, being able to grow fruit trees in pots from seeds is not mission impossible.
 To increase the chances of success, however, you might want to select the most appropriate varieties for cultivation on your balcony or terrace and the climate of the place in which we live.
 In general, we can say that the fruit trees are easier to cultivate.